Safe Imitation Learning of Nonlinear Model Predictive Control for Flexible Robots: ACKNOWLEDGMENT

-This research was supported by DFG via Research Unit FOR 2401 and project 424107692 and by the EU via ELO-X 953348.
-This research was also supported by the Research Foundation Flanders (FWO-Vlaanderen) through SBO project Energy-efficient, Lightweight, safe Yet Strong manipulator Arm (ELYSA) for cobot applications (S001821N). }
+This work was supported by several funding agencies: FWO-Vlaanderen through SBO project ELYSA for cobot applications (S001821N); DFG via Research Unit FOR 2401 and project 424107692 and by the EU via ELO-X 953348; the Carl Zeiss Foundation through the ReScaLe project.